EXCCoin/exccwallet/rpc/documentation/api.md

   field has zero length and the network address describes a loopback connection (`localhost`, `127.0.0.1`, or `::1`) TLS will be disabled.

-- `bool discover_accounts`:  Whether or not the wallet should attempt to discover accounts during discovery.
+- `bool discover_accounts`:  Whether the wallet should attempt to discover accounts during discovery.
 This requires the private passphrase to be set as well and will error otherwise.